 This crisis has more impact on some people than on others.
 For instance, people who have lost a family member or who have lost their job will most likely take longer to get back to a new normal.
 We recommend adding a few questions to your survey about the moral / state of mind of the respondents with regard to their current situation.
 This will enable you to determine where they are on the Change Curve and separate those who are still in the frustration / depression phases from the overall research results.

-To conclude, hopefully this framework helps you consider the relevant contextual factors before starting up a research project and help you take appropriate action to control them.
+To conclude, hopefully this framework helps you consider the relevant contextual factors when deciding on the optimal timing for research projects and helps you take appropriate action to control them.